Home

 For university and tertiary school students (further education), the year is usually much shorter(but with less holidays), it begins early March and ends mid-November.

-Your child can attend kindergarten (Kindy) from the age of four.
+Your child can attend kindergarten (Kindy) from the age of four (they need to have turned four by 30 June in any given year).
 They are entitled to attend 4 places a week on a government kindy program.

-Once your child has turned five they can attend pre-primary classes on a full or part time basis, five days a week.
+Once your child has turned five (by 30 June in any goven year) they can attend pre-primary classes on a full basis, five days a week.

 Many Primary schools will offer a Kindergarten and pre-primary class.